One foot in front of the other

 Hike safely during hunting season

-Hiking during the fall season is a magical time to catch colorful foliage and enjoy the trails.
-However, fall also brings with it hunting season in the Adirondacks.
+Hiking during the late fall and winter season is a great time to enjoy the quiet trails.
+However, this also brings with it hunting season in the Adirondacks.
 During this time, hunters may also be out and about in our shared outdoors.
 It's important to stay alert and know who you’re on the trails with.
 Always prioritize safety during hunting season to enjoy your hike without incidents.
-For safety tips, visit the travel updates page.
-For hunting season dates, zones, and more information, click here
+We know how essential it is to prepare for your next hiking trip during hunting season, and we've come prepared with all the info you need!
+For more guidance on hunting zones, dates, and times, visit the NYS DEC website to learn more.

 Leave No Trace and Love Your ADK Pledge